cdot/Hotpot/README.md

 ```
 Paste the copied fields from `client_secret` into the `secrets` object.

-Run the command-line program `node authorise_calendar.js` and follow the instructions.
+`cd` to the `server` subdirectory and run the command-line program `node AuthoriseCalendar.js` and follow the instructions.
+Note that this requires an existing `hotpot.cfg`.

 Calendars are cached and updated every 24 hours.
 An update can be forced by visiting `/refresh_calendars` to the server.